joeperri95/image-scraper/README.md

 # Image Scraper

 Mass download image files from imgur.
+Since scraping the webpage yields only low quality thumbnails instead use imgur API to retrieve bulk posts.

 ## Options

 ### Gallery

 This is the most fleshed out option at this point.
-It uses the imgur api and therefore requires an imgur client id as an argument.

 ### Random